underscoreio/essential-slick/src/pages/5-data_modelling.md

 ### Abstracting over Databases

 Let's look at how we can write code that works with multiple different database drivers.
-When we previously wrote:
+When we previously wrote...

 ```tut:book
 import slick.driver.H2Driver.api._
 ```

+...we were locking ourselves into H2.
-We now have to write an import that works with a variety of drivers.
+We want to write an import that works with a variety of drivers.
 Fortunately, Slick provides a common supertype for the drivers for the most popular databases---a trait called `JdbcProfile`: